All Episodes

 They were great.

-Anyways, I gotta get out of here.
+Anyways, I got to get out of here.

-I got a sale going on.
+I got to say what's going on.

 He probably would.